robotpy/robotpy-docs/guide/anatomy.rst

 to control the robot via joystick, or you can specify the control inputs manually.

-.. seealso:: Documentation for the :class:`wpilib.drive.DifferentialDrive`, :class:`wpilib.drive.KilloughDrive`, and :class:`wpilib.drive.MecanumDrive` objects, and the FIRST WPILib Programming Guide.
+.. seealso:: Documentation for the :mod:`wpilib.drive` module, and the FIRST WPILib Programming Guide.

 Robot Operating Modes (IterativeRobot)
 --------------------------------------